If you want to have a successful Small Business Season, there’s an element of education required.

 How to Tell Small Business Season Stories

 Stories stick with the audience.
-It’s something they’ll remember long after the stat largely because we are all story tellers.
-Stories are our means of communication whether they are told around a campfire or online.
+Listeners remember the story long after the stat largely because we are all storytellers.
+Stories have always been a means of communication whether told around a campfire or online.
 We connect through stories.
 The small business community is ripe with them.
 You just need to ask.

 Next, you’ll need to decide on a format for your story.
 There are many, such as: